Guide to Weights and Conversions

 11.66 grams = 1 tola

 0.375 troy ounces = 1 tola

 The tower pound was also used for weighing coins, and possibly precious metals, until 1527.
 The tower pound weighed 5400 grains, equal to 225 pennyweights, making 11.25 troy ounces per tower pound.
-One source we have seen believes that the tower pound was named after Tower Hill, the site of the Royal Mint, but we believe it is from the Tower of London, from which Tower Hill also got its name.
+One source we have seen, states that the tower pound was named after Tower Hill, the site of the Royal Mint.
+However, we believe it is from the Tower of London, which Tower Hill in turn got its name from.